18 June 2020

 - To maintain this, we need to continue to be cautious and practise social distancing and hygiene methods.

 - Most WA workers have now returned to work, unless unwell or vulnerable.

 - Personal Protective Equipment (PPE)

-- MSWA staff are wearing masks while they are delivering Customer services.
-This is an extra precaution we are taking to help minimise the risks as restrictions are eased.
-We will be reviewing the use of masks on a regular basis as we transition through the WA Roadmap.
+- MSWA staff can, if requested, wear masks while they are delivering Customer services.
+This is an extra precaution we are offering to help minimise the risk.

 - JobKeeper scheme

 - MSWA has been assessed as an ‘eligible employer’ under the JobKeeper scheme.
 All eligible MSWA employees have been communicated to.

 - COVIDSafe app speeds up contacting people exposed to COVID-19.
 This helps the DoH support and protect you, your friends and family.
 Please read the content on this page before downloading.